-The history of Camaiore dates back approximately to the 190 a.C. when the Roman, once founded the town of Lucca, decided to build up some fortifications at the feet of the Mount Prana, the so called Lucensis Colony, located in the great plain (Campus Major) from which originates the name Camaiore.
+The history of Camaiore dates back approximately to the 190 a.C. when the Romans, having founded the town of Lucca, decided to build up some fortifications at the foot of Mount Prana, the so called Lucensis Colony, located in the great plain (Campus Major) from which the name Camaiore derives.

-After the fall of the West empire, the territory was exposed to innumerable barbaric invasions, most of which leaded from Goths and Byzantins.
+After the fall of the Western empire, the territory was exposed to innumerable barbaric invasions, most of which were led by Goths and Byzantines.

 Lucca regained the command of the city with the aid of the Longobards.

-Powerful palatine stole the control of Camaiore to Lucca and its people but, around in 1230, the city returned to be under the influence of Lucca and in 1308 became an administrative center.
+The powerful palatine stole control of Camaiore from Lucca and its people but, around in 1230, the city returned under the influence of Lucca and in 1308 became an administrative centre.

-The city, badly protected, had to endure more dominations and new destructions, like the one caused by German mercenary in 1329.
+The city, badly protected, had to endure more dominations and new destructions, like that caused by German mercenary Forbes in 1329.

-In 1440 Camaiore fell in the grip of Francesco Sforza and the domination of Florence.
+In 1440 Camaiore fell under the grip of Francesco Sforza and the domination of Florence.

-The city was again under Lucca authority in 1470, but in 1620 lost the title of “administrative center” in favor of Viareggio, that thanks to its trades, assumed a greater importance to Lucca.
+The city was again under Lucca authority in 1470, but in 1620 lost the title of “administrative centre” in favor of Viareggio, which, thanks to its trade, assumed a greater importance to Lucca.